 It was Winger.

 Max Cavalera: Winger, yeah.
 That was quite a lineup.
 Yeah, Winger.
 They didn’t have a good show.
 They got no chance.
-Sepultura was a tough band to follow.
-It’s was a bad idea for anybody“Laughs”
+Sepultura was a brutal band to follow.
+It’s was a bad idea for anybody“Laughs.”

 RETURN TO ROOTS

-But now it’s 2016 and you on tour with Cavalera Conspiracy.
-The tour is called “Return to Roots” and performing the classic Sepultura album ROOTS in its entirely.
-I think that it’s just wonderful idea to do.
-Is this something that you have been planning for a long time actually?
+But now it’s 2016, and you on tour with Cavalera Conspiracy.
+The tour is called “Return to Roots” and performs the classic Sepultura album ROOTS entirely.
+I think that it’s just a fantastic idea to do.
+Is this something that you have been planning for a long time, actually?

 Max Cavalera: We haven’t really planned this for a long time.
 We’ve been trying to do the reunion for a long time with the other jackasses.
 But they don’t want to do it.
-They keep fucking it up and at one time I called Andreas.
-I said “let’s fucking do it man” I got so frustrated.
+They keep fucking it up, and at one time, I called Andreas.
+I said, “let’s fucking do it, man” I got so frustrated.
 I was just going nowhere with it.
 Because I want to do it for the fans.
 So, thank God, Gloria came up with this idea.
-She was saying “How about just you and Iggor, just do it yourselves.
-It’s your record, you wrote it.
+She was saying, “How about just you and Iggor?
+Just do it yourselves.
+It’s your record.
+You wrote it.
 Iggor played drums on it.
 You wrote all the music on it.
 You sang all the stuff.
-I think people will like to see it just like this, they don’t care about the rest” I was like a little bit apprehensive at first.
-I was like like “I don’t know ?” and so we did a test.
-We decided to try it first so, we did a festival Canada.
+I think people will like to see it just like this, and they don’t care about the rest” I was a little bit apprehensive at first.
+I was like, “I don’t know ?” and so we did a test.
+We decided to try it first, so we did a festival in Canada.
 The show was fucking great.
 Everybody loved it.
-And next we did a whole US tour and it was fantastic.
+And next, we did a whole US tour, and it was fantastic.
 The European tour was all sold out.
 Like all the shows were sold out.
-So, I don’t remember having a full sold out tour like this ever before, this was like the first time, So, it was like, this was like a great idea.
-I think most what it works about is, I think a lot of people weren’t around when ROOTS came out and they want to see it now.
-A lot of young kids and a lot of people who were not able to see it back then.
-It’s a bit different, because we play the whole record.
+So, I don’t remember having a full sold-out tour like this ever before, and this was like the first time, So, it was like, this was like a great idea.
+I think most of what it works about is, and I think many people weren’t around when ROOTS came out, and they want to see it now.
+A lot of young kids and a lot of people were not able to see it back then.
+It’s a bit different because we play the whole record.
 So, it’s not the “Roots tour of ’96”.
 Because the “Roots” tour had all the songs, stuff from BENEATH THE REMAINS, ARISE, CHAOS A.D.
 This is just the ROOTS album first, for an hour and one minute.
-Then we do with the next half an hour, is what I call it our garage time.
+Then we do with the next half an hour, which is what I call our garage time.
 So, it’s us just playing what we love.
-A couple of song are solid that we played like Celtic Frost’s “Procreation Of the Wicked”.
-It was a B side of “Roots”.
+A couple of solid songs that we played, like Celtic Frost’s “Procreation Of The Wicked.”
+It was a B side of “Roots.”
 So, it fits with the ROOTS theme.

-Max Cavalera: “Ace of Spades”.
-We do it because it is all new version and it sounds fantastic for me.
-It sounds great, it’s fun to play.
+Max Cavalera: “Ace of Spades.”
+We do it because it is an all-new version and it sounds fantastic to me.
+It sounds great, and it’s fun to play.
 Then every and now we do a little bit different things.
 A couple of pieces of Sepultura songs or Black Sabbath stuff that we like.
 Slayer sometimes a little bit.
 But it’s kind of like a garage time.
 So, you really feel like you’re in a garage, jamming with a bunch of guys.
-I think that’s the feeling the crowd get.
-People that watch the show, they had said to me, “It looks like you’re having a lot of fun.”
+I think that’s the feeling the crowd gets.
+People that watch the show had said to me, “It looks like you’re having a lot of fun.”
 And I am, yeah.
 I am really having a lot of fun.
-Then we do a new version of “Roots”, “Roots 2016”.
-It’s of course the last song of the show.
+Then we do a new version of “Roots” “Roots 2016”.
+It’s, of course, the last song of the show.
 There is a weird story behind the song.
-The original “Roots” demo was recorded four track, when I first wrote it, and it had kind of fast ending, but that was never used in the studio.
+The original “Roots” demo was recorded four-track when I first wrote it, and it had a kind of fast ending, but that was never used in the studio.
 Now “Roots 2016” is almost all fast…